The 5 O’Clock Club: Netflix seems to be trying to get into the NFL business

 CLICK HERE to see the full 5 o’clock club archive

-Not long ago, Netflix released a trailer for a show that premiers on July 12th called QUARTERBACK, which is describes this way:
+Not long ago, Netflix released a trailer for a show that premiers on July 12th called QUARTERBACK, which is described this way:

 Minnesota Vikings QB Kirk Cousins, Atlanta Falcons QB Marcus Mariota, and reigning Super Bowl champion and MVP Patrick Mahomes of the Kansas City Chiefs give you an unprecedented, all access look into the 2022-2023 football season from their huddles to their homes and more.